celebrity

 "Of course, Walton had to watch it alone and, of course, I had to watch it in the group because there is so much Aimee in Chelsea and so much Walton in Rick."

-Goggins posted a heartfelt tribute to their characters' tragic love story after the finale, thanking Wood for being his partner in bringing it to life but without tagging her.
+Goggins posted a heartfelt tribute to their characters' tragic love story after the finale, thanking Wood for being his partner in bringing it to life — but he didn't tag her.

 ADVERTISEMENT

-To be clear, the use of 'Silver Springs' could easily be a nod to their characters' tragic fate, but the use of the same song by both actors has heightened speculation.
+To be clear, the use of 'Silver Springs' could easily be a nod to their characters' tragic fate, but the use of the same song by both actors only served to heighten speculation.

-Then there is a bit of gossip you can take with a grain of salt, but last year Goggins posted "Miss you," with two fox emojis on one of Wood's Instagram posts.
-Back in July 2024, Goggins also commented on his co-star's post "A natural born [fox emoji] inside and out."
+Then there is a bit of gossip you can take with a grain of salt: last year Goggins posted "Miss you," with two fox emojis on one of Wood's Instagram posts.
+Back in July 2024, Goggins also commented on his co-star's post, "A natural born [fox emoji] inside and out."

 In an HBO Max interview featuring Aimee Lou and Walton, they both said they would be foxes if they were reincarnated.